Shield Transaction Policies

 --strategy allow \

-Create a text file with validator pubkeys (one per line), then use these commands:
+Create a text file with validator addresses (one per line):

 yellowstone-shield-cli identities add \